Accommodation and Compliance Series:

 - Working Effectively with Supervisors:

-- People with Intellectual Disabilities may have limitations in adaptive skills, such as communicating with others and exhibiting appropriate social skills.
+- People with Intellectual Disabilities may have limitations in adaptive skills in areas such as communication, interpersonal relationships, and problem-solving.

 - Communicate one-to-one with employee